peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public static final EContext CliDecimal
 An arithmetic context for the .NET Framework decimal format (see <code>"Forms of numbers"</code>), 96 bits precision, and a valid exponent range of -28 to 0.
 The default rounding mode is HalfEven.
-(The "Cli" stands for "Common Language Infrastructure", which defined this format as the .NET Framework decimal format in version 1, but leaves it unspecified in later versions.)
+(The <code>"Cli"</code> stands for "Common Language Infrastructure", which defined this format as the .NET Framework decimal format in version 1, but leaves it unspecified in later versions.).
 ### Decimal128
     public static final EContext Decimal128
 An arithmetic context for the IEEE-754-2008 decimal128 format.
 The default